 "Waving Through a Window: Prosthetic Memory, Nostalgia, and Authorship in Dear Evan Hansen."

-(submitted to Studies in Musical Theatre)
+(forthcoming in Studies in Musical Theatre)

 ABSTRACT: Dear Evan Hansen, a popular Broadway musical whose narrative centers on connectivity and the protagonist’s social anxiety, offers a disruptive potential to the otherwise standard nostalgic leanings of the contemporary American musical.
 Operating dramaturgically, nostalgia offers the audience an opportunity to recall an idealized past that imbues the musical they are witnessing with their own positive affect.
 Dear Evan Hansen’s use of prosthetic memory disrupts the nostalgic tradition of the contemporary musical.
 Using dramaturgical analysis to identify the narrative operation of nostalgia and prosthetic memory, this article situates the disruptive potential of Dear Evan Hansen as an intervention into the American musical theatre canon writ large.

 "Mourning Mothers: Madness as Deviant Motherhood in Next to Normal" in Staging Motherhood: Representations of the Maternal in 21st Century North American Theatre

 "How a World Can Seem Co Vast: The Craft of Musical Theatre Dramaturgy" in The Routledge Companion to Musical Theatre